maginium/docs/the-basics/collections.md

         // Process the log entry...
     });

 Or, imagine you need to iterate through 10,000 Eloquent models.
-When using traditional Laravel collections, all 10,000 Eloquent models must be loaded into memory at the same time:
+When using traditional Maginium collections, all 10,000 Eloquent models must be loaded into memory at the same time:

     use App\Models\User;